Santa Barbara News-Press

-The Santa Barbara News-Press was a broadsheet newspaper based in Santa Barbara, California.
-It was founded in 1868 as the Post and merged with the rival News to form the News-Press in 1932.
-On July 21, 2023, it filed for bankruptcy and ceased publication.
-On January 22, 2025, NEWSWELL, a nonprofit affiliated with Arizona State University Media Enterprise announced it had acquired rights to the Santa Barbara News-Press and intended to resume online-only publication.
+The Santa Barbara News-Press is an American daily online newspaper based in Santa Barbara, California.
+Founded in 1868 as the Post, it was renamed the Press before ultimately merging with its rival News to form the News-Press in 1932.
+Formerly a daily broadsheet newspaper, the paper ceased printing and entered bankruptcy in 2023.
+Following purchase of the Santa Barbara News-Press assets out of bankruptcy, it relaunched in 2025 with backing from NEWSWELL, a non-profit that provides support to local news outlets.

 History

 The face of the News-Press building in De La Guerra Plaza.

 E. B Boust first published the Santa Barbara Post on May 30, 1868.
-A year later Rev. James Ashbury Johnson became the sole owner and immediately changed the name to the Santa Barbara Press.
+A year later, Reverend James Ashbury Johnson became the sole owner and immediately changed the name to the Santa Barbara Press.
 Years later Johnson was assaulted and badly beaten by Mayor Jarrett T. Richards on Election Day.
 The paper's following owners were Harrison Gray Otis and then J. P. Stearns, who employed Theodore Glancey to work as the paper's editor.

 In 1880, Glancey was fatally shot by Clarance Gray.
-Gray was a Republican running for district attorney and attacked Glancey for calling him a hoodlum and a law-breaker in his paper.
+Gray was a Republican running for district attorney and attacked Glancey for calling him a hoodlum and a lawbreaker in his paper.
 Charles Fayette McGlashan, formerly of the Truckee Republican, replaced Glancey as editor and bought the Press in 1881.
 He later sold it to W. G. Kinsell.
 In 1887, Kinsell sold the Press to Press Publishing Co., headed by Walter H. Nixon.
 He sold it five years later to J. T. Johnson and George Knepper.
 Johnson retired and was replaced by Charles McDevitt, who also later retired.
 In 1896, the Santa Barbara Morning Press was sold for $50,000 to a stock company called Press Publishing and Printing Company, with S. Howard Martin serving as company president and managing editor.